pahowart/ampread/README.md

 6. InfluxDB with grafana to display dashboard

-There are 2 versions: ampread_python2 (Tested on Python 2.7) and ampread_python3 (Tested on Python 3.5)
+There are 2 versions:

+1. ampread_python2 (Tested on Python 2.7 but no longer updated) and
-For the grafana dashboard you can use my docker container here: https://hub.docker.com/r/pahowart/influxdb-grafana/
+2. ampread_python3 (Tested on Python 3.5 and still updated)

 You can import my grafana ampread dashboard using the "grafana ampread dashboard.json" file.